adroaldof/djangofw/README.md

 This is a practical example to show how to work with Django Framework.

-The present tutorial assumes that you are familiar with command line tools and Git, some modules are used here just run this project with no intention to show what it does and how it works.
+The present tutorial assumes that you are familiar with command line tools and Git, some modules are used here just run this project, with no intention to show what it does and how it works.

 ##Enviroment Setup
 ---
-###Mac OS X
+###Mac OS X 10.7 or latter

 1. Check if you have `Easy Install` on your machine